boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 #### Device

-The ctrlX CORE device which was creating with its *Configuration Node* (see above) has to be selected there.
+The ctrlX CORE device which was created with its *Configuration Node* (see above) has to be selected there.

 #### Name